zwave-js/node-zwave-js/packages/zwave-js/api.md

     abortFirmwareUpdate(): Promise<void>;
     // (undocumented)
     get aggregatedEndpointCount(): number | undefined;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "zwave-js" does not have an export "updateFirmware"
-    //
-    // @deprecated
-    beginFirmwareUpdate(data: Buffer, target?: number): Promise<void>;
     // (undocumented)
     get canSleep(): boolean | undefined;
     checkLifelineHealth(rounds?: number, onProgress?: (round: number, totalRounds: number, lastRating: number) => void): Promise<LifelineHealthCheckSummary>;